WadasGrzegorz/docs/docker-best-practices.md

 ```

 ### 7. Use Docker Secrets for Sensitive Data
-Avoid storing sensitive information such as API keys, database passwords, or credentials in environment variables or the Docker image.
+Avoid storing sensitive information such as API keys, database passwords or credentials in environment variables or the Docker image.
 Instead, use Docker secrets.

 ```Dockerfile
 # Secret is ephemeral, so we need to set it as an environment variable to satisfy yarn build